TugboatQA/docs/getting-started/guides/generic-lamp.md

 ### Configure a Document Root

-By default, Tugboat tries to serve content from a `/docroot` folcer in the root of your git repository.
+By default, Tugboat tries to serve content from a `/docroot` folder in the root of your git repository.
 If your repository is already set up like this, the following step can be skipped.